QuentinRa/blog.quentinra.dev/info/html/special/meta.md

 ## Search-engine optimization (note)

 The only one that we **keep using in SEO is description**.
-We will also use a lot social network meta tags, that you preview and generate [on metatags.io](https://metatags.io/) (define how user on a social network will preview your website).
+We will also use a lot of social network meta tags, that you preview and generate [on metatags.io](https://metatags.io/) (define how a user on a social network will preview your website).

 ```html
  <!-- Facebook -->